tfp-photonics/treams/README.md

 current folder.
 This is especially necessary for correctly building the documentation.

 ## Documentation
 The code is documented with docstrings and `sphinx`.
-Go into `docs` and run `make html` and you'll find a nice HTML-page at `docs/_build/index.html`.
-For this to work properly, install it using the development environment method.
+Run `sphinx-build -b html docs docs/_build/html` and you'll find a nice HTML-page at `docs/_build/index.html`.
+For this to work properly, install the program using the development environment method.

 ## Features